-- if the amount is too big if the poorest member will have trouble regularly saving at least one share. - If the amount is too small, it may frustrate the better-off members who want to save more.
+- if the amount is too big if the poorest member will have trouble regularly buying at least one share, especially during the harder times of the year. - If the amount is too small, it may frustrate the better-off members who want to save more.

-The amount that is finally decided should be something that everyone can afford to pay at every meeting throughout the cycle and that satisfies their needs for savings.
+The amount that is finally decided should therefore be something that everyone can afford to pay at every meeting throughout the cycle and that satisfies their needs for savings.
 The amount cannot be changed during the cycle but can be changed in the next cycle.